hiladar0/rainfall_prediction/README.md

 ### Problem definition <a class="anchor" id="1.1"></a>
 [click here for easy view](https://nbviewer.org/github/hiladar0/rainfall_prediction/blob/main/notebook.ipynb)

+**Summary**:
+A classification project, predicting next-day rainfall using seasonal time-series data from different locations.
+Interesting aspects of the project include encoding wind direction in a continuous and periodic way, handling highly correlated features (morning vs afternoon values of the features), and developing a missing value imputation scheme that utilizes the autocorrelation of the features

 **goal**:
 Predict next-day rainfall in Australia using location specific data.